pisco-de-luz/Pisco-Code/README.md

 # Pisco Code

-A way to show decimal or hexadecimal values using a single LED or a vibrator device.
-In addition, these values can be displayed as positive or negative when needed.
+Pisco Code is a lightweight mechanism for representing decimal or hexadecimal values using a single status LED or an actuator such as a vibration motor.
+The method supports both positive and negative values and is designed for use in embedded systems with minimal hardware resources.

 # Why

-How many times in developing some microcontroller project, do we miss a simple mechanism to display variable values?
-Of course, in some projects, we already have a serial output, debug tools or even a display that we can use in the early stages of the project!
-However, this is not always what we have.

-At other times, we miss a simple and intuitive mechanism.
-For example, people who perform field maintenance on the hardware we are developing, can read values from internal registers, to facilitate diagnosis.

-# The Simple and Current way to Implement this

-Currently, in most cases, we develop some blinking patterns on the status LEDs to indicate certain conditions in the software have been reached.
-To demonstrate numerical values between 1 and 20, for example, we can blink a status LED x times, indicating the desired value.

-Another approach I found for larger numbers were creating sequences of blinks.
+In many embedded projects, especially during early prototyping or field maintenance, there is no convenient way to observe internal variables.
+Serial interfaces, debugging tools, or displays are not always available.

+Pisco Code provides a simple and intuitive method for conveying values through blink patterns or vibrations, allowing engineers and technicians to interpret internal states or diagnostic codes without additional hardware.

+# Conventional Approach

+A common practice is to use simple blink patterns on a status LED to indicate conditions or values.
+For example, blinking the LED _n_ times to represent the value _n_.

+For larger values, some implementations concatenate digit sequences.
+For example, the code `312` may be shown as three blinks, a pause, one blink, a pause, and two blinks.

-Status LED showing the code 312 using a sequence of blinks.
+Status LED showing the code `312` using a sequence of blinks.
 ![code312.png](https://github.com/pisco-de-luz/Pisco-Code/blob/6c91251ed2d3033bc74d414339b4a64d40685235/graphics/code312.png)

-This approach works well for pre-defined codes that do not have a zero digit.
-It would be tricky to show the code 302, for example, and expect the observer to notice a more significant gap between the digits 3 and 2, thus concluding that it would be 302

-The basic idea of this project is to create a mechanism to display digits, using a sequence of blinks like above, but with the possibility of also showing the zero number.

-# Egg of Columbus

-As can be seen in the graphic below, the working principle of the Pisco Code is practically the same.
-The only difference is that before starting the blinking sequence, the LED will be partially on and it is turned off only after the code has all been "displayed".
+This method is workable but limited: it does not naturally support zero digits and may be ambiguous when interpreting sequences such as `302`.

+# Proposed Solution

+Pisco Code extends the conventional approach by introducing a framing signal.
+Before transmitting a numeric sequence, the LED is held at a low brightness (or partial duty cycle) to indicate the start of a new sequence.
+Once the sequence completes, the LED is turned off.

+Status LED showing the code `121` using
 ![Video-Code-121-132x132.gif](https://github.com/pisco-de-luz/Pisco-Code/blob/d0bb059eef8c726219ba4b1a40f07471f648127f/graphics/Video-Code-121-132x132.gif)
 <img src="https://github.com/pisco-de-luz/Pisco-Code/blob/2d7ab53852a28b9fdf24be6b03f43a6450f9fef0/graphics/pisco-code-121.png" height="132">

-This simple change makes the code easier to read, allowing the observer to know when the sequence starts.
-For example, when the LED is off and remains dimmed for a few seconds and starts blinking, the observer knows that a new series has just begun.
+This framing mechanism improves readability, ensuring that observers can reliably distinguish between digit groups, including zeros, and recognize the start of a new value.

-# The Origin of Zero
+# Representation of Zero

-In addition to the benefit mentioned above, this solution also created the possibility of representing the zero digit, in any position of the code to be displayed.
-For example, in the graphic below, code 120 is shown.
-As you can see, once the sequence of codes starts with the LED partially on, the blinks with maximum brightness show numbers between 1-9 while a single blink, turning off the LED, signals the digit zero.
+The introduction of a framing signal enables explicit representation of the digit zero, which is often ambiguous in conventional blink-based systems.

+For example, in the sequence below representing the value `120`, digits `1` and `2` are shown using maximum brightness blinks, while the digit `0` is indicated by a single blink followed by the LED turning fully off.
+This makes it possible to represent zero in any position within the sequence.

 ![Pisco-Code-120-144x144.gif](https://github.com/pisco-de-luz/Pisco-Code/blob/ba3e80ebc5cc06cf77d8f8e30f36b71e3b5d880f/graphics/Pisco-Code-120-144x144.gif)
 <img src="https://github.com/pisco-de-luz/Pisco-Code/blob/9d276453b1f99df96e158106dcbb28b7e36d6daf/graphics/pisco-code-120.png" height="144">

-Sometimes, depending on the type of information we will show, it is necessary to guarantee a minimum number of digits.

-For example, when we need to show the voltage value in the range of 0 - 5v with two decimal places like 0.02 volts, it is crucial to set the minimum number of the digit to 3.

-With this method, we will infer where the decimal point is.
+In some cases, it is also necessary to define a minimum number of digits to convey information accurately.
+For example, when displaying a voltage measurement between 0–5 V with two decimal places (e.g., 0.02 V), at least three digits must always be shown.
+With this convention, the observer can infer the decimal point location.

 ![Pisco-Code-002-144x144.gif](https://github.com/pisco-de-luz/Pisco-Code/blob/b1c607510b4095d7174fb170666a0196a63d295a/graphics/Pisco-Code-002-144x144.gif)
 <img src="https://github.com/pisco-de-luz/Pisco-Code/blob/9d276453b1f99df96e158106dcbb28b7e36d6daf/graphics/pisco-code-002.png" height="144">

-# Binary and Hexadecimal Values
+# Binary and Hexadecimal Support

-Using the Pisco Code system, it would be easy to implement variations to display binary (0 and 1) or even hexadecimal (0 - 15) values.
-But, of course, the sequence would probably contain more digits for binary numbers.
-In contrast, each digit could have many blinks for hexadecimal numbers, making it a little harder to read them.
+Pisco Code can be extended to represent binary (0–1) or hexadecimal (0–15) values.

+* Binary values are represented as sequences containing only two possible digits, which may result in longer sequences for larger numbers.

+* Hexadecimal values allow compact representation but may require multiple blinks for a single digit, making interpretation slower.

-For decimal numbers, this system has been used by the [Pisco de Luz](https://www.piscodeluz.org/?lang=en) project since 2020, working very well.
-They use it to read the number of hours of lighting already used, battery/solar board voltage, temperature and much more.
+For decimal use cases, Pisco Code has been successfully applied in the [Pisco de Luz](https://www.piscodeluz.org/?lang=en) project since 2020.
+The system is used in the field to read operational data such as lighting usage hours, battery or solar voltage, and temperature, without requiring additional display hardware.

-# The Negative Side
+# Representation of Negative Values

-As some variables can contain negative values, in their case the temperature inside of the device, it was necessary to create a mechanism to distinguish a positive number from a negative one.
-The idea was to create a long blink at the beginning of the sequence to signal the dash of the negative sign.
-After this blink, the digit-by-digit process begins.

-Below is an example of the value -12 being shown.
-Note the long blink at the beginning.
+Some applications require distinguishing between positive and negative values.
+To address this, Pisco Code introduces a **negative sign indicator**: a long blink at the beginning of the sequence.

+After this initial blink, the digit-by-digit representation proceeds as usual.
+For example, the sequence shown below represents the value `-12`, with the initial long blink indicating the negative sign.

 ![Pisco-Code-Negative12-144x144.gif](https://github.com/pisco-de-luz/Pisco-Code/blob/347a2f6999becbef7c22bfab5b0d4cb3d843b71c/graphics/Pisco-Code-Negative12-144x144.gif)
 <img src="https://github.com/pisco-de-luz/Pisco-Code/blob/d46fea2847a2d3f49e9fccbcebee1c75f28df785/graphics/pisco-code-12-negative.png" height="144">